5g, IoT and Edge Computing

-In 2014 the European Green Paper on M-Health estimated that it could produce savings of €99 million a year, a saving of around 7% on EU health spending based on 2014 values.
+In 2014 the European Green Paper on M-Health estimated that it could produce savings of €99 billion a year, a saving of around 7% on EU health spending based on 2014 values.
 A 2016 PwC survey of over 2000 executives in 26 countries about Industry 4.0 revealed potential annual digital revenue growth of 2.9%, with a significant minority that expect revenue increases of more than 50% over 5 years.
 At the same time the respondents expected to see average cost savings of 3.5% a year.
 This equates to savings of $493 billion a year, for the next 5 years.

 One of the main drivers for Industry 4.0 adoption will be IoT.
 From 8.4 billion connected devices in 2017 Gartner predicts that there will be 20 billion of these devices by 2020.
 Those organisations that understand how to use IoT will derive benefits from genuine digital transformation and the ability to envision and implement new business models.
 Bloor sees this as a key element of becoming a Mutable enterprise.

 5G and Edge computing, along with IoT platforms and frameworks, are key enablers for Industry 4.0.
 Without this there will be network problems, not only in providing connectivity for the 20 billion IoT devices, but also in transferring and processing the huge volumes of data that will be generated.
 The problems are not just about bandwidth.
 Different IoT solutions will have different network requirements.
 Some devices, like autonomous vehicles and medical equipment demand absolute reliability where low latency will be critical.
 Other use cases will see networks having to cope with a much higher density of connected devices than seen from traditional 4G networks.
 The promise of 5G, the development of Network Function Virtualisation (NFV) and the ability to process some transactions and store data near to the source of that data, i.e. at the Edge, will be key determinants of the success of Industry 4.0.